MDK-Packs/Documentation/Porting_to_Custom_Hardware/README.md

 ![Start STM32CubeMX](images/start_cubemx.png "Start STM32CubeMX")

 Pressing the **Start STM32CubeMX** button will launch the application and preconfigure it for the new target device.
 Configure the device as described in the [STM32Cube documentation](https://www.keil.com/pack/doc/STM32Cube/html/cubemx_using.html#cubemx_sys_config).
+You can also try to import the configuration of the previous device using STM32CubeMX' import menu.
+Load the file `STCubeGenerated.ioc` from the directory `./RTE/Device/previous_target/STCubeGenerated`.

 Once done, switch back to µVision.

 ## Update Generated Code